ilya-klyuchnikov/sanitizer/README.md

-# Experimental utilities to make cxx compilation with MSVS compilers deterministic
+# Experimental utilities to make cxx compilation with MSVS compilers deterministic and hermetic

 ## The problem